glesica/missing-course/README.md

 this GitHub repository.
 Don't worry, we'll learn what that means before anything is due.
 This pattern will simulate a standard software development workflow.
 You can think of it as one big, semester-long group project.

+Assignments can be found in their respective [topics/](topics/) directory.

 ## Grading